awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

-1. From the navigation bar, select the region to use\.
+1. From the navigation bar, select the Region to use\.

 1. In the navigation pane, choose **Clusters**\.